rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-intro.md

 ms.date: 3/06/2016
 ---

-# Set up your development environment
+# Get started with Java for Azure developers

-This quick start guides you through getting a simple Java webapp deployed in Azure.
+This tutorial will walk you through deploying a simple Java webapp in Azure.

-This tutorial assumes you have:
+## Prerequisites

 - An Azure account.
 If you don't have one , [get a free trial](https://azure.microsoft.com/free/)
 - [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)